Off-duty Lowell firefighter comes face-to-face with gun-wielding murder suspect

 Elliot is accused of fatally shooting his ex-girlfriend inside an apartment on Stevens Street around 7:30 a.m.

-Elliot said to be “extremely dangerous.”
+Elliot is said to be “extremely dangerous.”
 Police and K9 units are scouring the neighborhood.